SUSE-Developer-Community/sandbox-welcome-content/content/stratos.md

     weight: 60
 ---

-Stratos is a great way to manage your Cloud Foundry applications.
+Stratos is a great way to manage our Cloud Foundry applications.
 While it might not be the most useful for "inner-loop" development cycles, it's a great tool for looking at configuration, logging, and resource utilization.

 ## Logging in